 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-An adjustable rate mortgage is one in which the interest rate on the loan changes at a predetermined time, as often as once a year.
+An adjustable-rate mortgage is one in which the interest rate on the loan changes at a predetermined time, as often as every six months.
 There is typically an initial “teaser” period when the interest rate is especially low — even lower than that of a fixed-rate mortgage.
 After that, the interest can go either up or down based on market conditions.

 Amortization describes the process of paying off a loan, such as a mortgage, in installment payments over a period of time.
 Part of each payment goes toward the principal (the amount borrowed), while the other portion goes toward interest.
-A typical home loan might amortize over a 15-, 20- or 30-year term, with the amount allocated to interest and principal decreasing and increasing, respectively, over the term.
-When a loan fully amortizes, that means it’s been paid off entirely by the end of the amortization schedule.
+A typical home loan might amortize over a 15- or 30-year term, with the amount allocated to interest and principal decreasing and increasing, respectively, over the term.
+When a loan is fully amortized, or mature, that means it’s been paid off entirely by the end of the amortization schedule.

-A cash-out refinance is a type of loan that allows you to access some of your equity in a lump sum.
-You will take out a second, larger mortgage to replace your first mortgage.
+A cash-out refinance is a type of mortgage that allows you to access some of your home’s equity in a lump sum.
+The process involves taking out a second, larger mortgage to replace your first mortgage.
 The new loan includes the outstanding balance of the first mortgage plus the cash you’re withdrawing, and comes with a new interest rate and term.

 Closing costs are fees associated with getting a mortgage.
 They include a variety of expenses paid at the time of the loan signing, or closing, such as an origination fee, appraisal fee, credit report fee and title search fee.
-Both homebuyers and sellers incur closing costs; more of them often fall to the buyer, but sometimes sellers cover some of the costs in certain situations.
+Both homebuyers and sellers incur closing costs; more of them often fall to the buyer, but sometimes sellers cover some of those costs.

-Construction loans are a type of short-term financing, usually with a one-year term; the money must be used for the specific purpose of building a new home.
-You withdraw money at predetermined stages of your project.
+Construction loans are a type of short-term financing, usually with a one-year term, used for the specific purpose of building a home.
+With this type of loan, you withdraw money at predetermined stages of your project.
 There are two main types of construction loans: construction-only and construction-to-permanent.
-A construction-only loan must be paid off when the home is finished, you can either pay off the loan or convert it to a traditional mortgage).
+A construction-only loan must be paid off when the home is finished (or rolled over into a traditional mortgage).
 A construction-to-permanent loan transforms into a mortgage when the home is completed.

-A conventional mortgage is any loan not backed by the government; it is financed entirely by the private sector.
-Unlike FHA or VA loans, which are insured by federal agencies (the Federal Housing Administration and the Department of Veteran Affairs, respectively), a conventional loan is backed by the lender issuing it.
+A conventional loan is any mortgage not backed by the government; it is financed entirely by the private sector.
+Unlike FHA, VA and USDA loans, which are insured or guaranteed by federal agencies, a conventional loan is backed by the lender issuing it.
 Conventional loans traditionally have required a 20 percent down payment; some now take less, but then charge private mortgage insurance (PMI).

 Debt-to-income (DTI) ratio

-The down payment is the amount of a home’s purchase price a homebuyer pays upfront.
-Buyers typically pay a percentage of the home’s purchase price in cash, then borrow the rest in the form of a mortgage.
+The down payment is the amount of a home’s purchase price a homebuyer pays upfront in cash.
 A larger down payment can help improve a borrower’s chances of getting a lower interest rate.
 Different kinds of mortgages have varying minimum down payments.

-Earnest money is a deposit a homebuyer makes when entering into a purchase and sale agreement for a home, generally as a sign of good-faith intent.
+Earnest money is a deposit a homebuyer makes when entering into a purchase and sale agreement (PSA) for a home, generally as a sign of good-faith intent.
 The deposit is typically held by a title company in an escrow account.
 When the home sale closes, the earnest money goes toward the down payment or closing costs.
-If the sale falls through, the deposit is either returned to the buyer or given to the seller, depending on whether the reason for termination was permitted in the purchase and sale agreement.
+If the sale falls through, the deposit either goes back to the buyer or to the seller, depending on whether the reason for termination was permitted in the PSA.

 Equity is the percentage of your home that you own outright.
-It’s debt-free, representing the portion of your home that is paid off (and/or that you paid for directly, via your down payment.
-If a home is valued at $200,000 and your mortgage balance is $100,000, your equity is $200,000.
+It represents the portion of your home that is paid off (and/or that you paid for directly, via your down payment).
+If a home is valued at $300,000 and your mortgage balance is $100,000, for example, your equity is $200,000.
 You can borrow against your home equity for ready cash.

 An escrow account — also called an impound account — is an account that holds the portion of a borrower’s monthly mortgage payment slated for homeowners insurance premiums and property taxes.
 Escrow accounts also hold the earnest money the buyer deposits between the time their offer has been accepted and the closing.
 An escrow account for insurance and taxes is usually set up by the mortgage lender or servicer, who makes the insurance and tax payments on the borrower’s behalf.
-This system assures the lender that those bills are paid, and gives the borrower the convenience of paying for these expenses in small installments each month, instead of being hit with a large bill once or twice a year.
+This system assures the lender that those bills get paid.

-FHA loans are mortgages backed by the Federal Housing Administration (FHA).
-That means the FHA is insuring them; should you default, it’ll repay the lender — thus reducing the risk of the lender (who actually finances the loan).
+FHA loans are mortgages insured by the Federal Housing Administration (FHA).
+That means the FHA is backing them; should you default, it’ll repay the lender — thus reducing the risk of the lender (who actually finances the loan).
 As a result, FHA loans often have more lenient credit requirements and lower down payments than conventional loans; they’re especially popular with first-time homebuyers.

-A fixed-rate mortgage is a loan that carries the same interest rate for the entire term (life of the loan) — in contrast to an adjustable rate mortgage, whose interest rate fluctuates based on market conditions.
+A fixed-rate mortgage is a loan that carries the same interest rate for the entire term (life of the loan) — in contrast to an adjustable-rate mortgage, which has an interest rate that fluctuates based on market conditions.
 Borrowers can only change the interest rate on a fixed-rate mortgage by refinancing it.

-Foreclosure is what happens when a homeowner stops making payments on their mortgage; this default allows the lender to take possession of the home, as it acted as collateral for the loan.
+Foreclosure happens if a homeowner stops making payments on their mortgage; this default allows the lender to take possession of the home, as it acted as collateral for the loan.
 Foreclosure allows a mortgage lender to sell the home and recoup the money it’s owed.

-The interest rate on the loan represents what the lender is charging someone to borrow money.
+The interest rate on a loan represents what the lender is charging someone to borrow money.
 It’s expressed as a percentage applied to every mortgage payment.
-The interest rate a lender charges reflects market trends, but also the degree of risk involved.
-Short-term loans often carry lower interest rates than long-term ones (since the lender is getting its money back sooner) and people with better credit scores can often get lower interest rates than applicants with a challenged credit history.
+The interest rate a lender charges reflects general market movements, but also the degree of risk the borrower represents.
+Short-term loans often carry lower interest rates than long-term ones (since the lender is getting its money back sooner) and people with better credit scores are typically eligible for lower interest rates than applicants with a challenged credit history.

-A jumbo loan is a loan for larger and/or more expensive properties — those higher than the general federally-set standards, known as the “conforming loan limits.”
+A jumbo loan is a loan for larger and/or more expensive properties — those higher than the general federally set standards, known as the “conforming loan limits.”
 Most mortgages fall within these conforming limits, meaning banks are only allowed to lend out a certain amount based on the geographic region where the home is located.
-For most of the U.S, $726,200 is the ceiling price; in the most expensive areas, the limit for a conforming loan is $1,089,300 (in 2023).
+For most of the U.S, $766,550 is the ceiling price; in the most expensive areas, the limit for a conforming loan is $1,149,825 (in 2024).
 If you need more money than that you’ll require a jumbo loan.

 A loan estimate is a standardized, three-page document containing details about a mortgage, given to a borrower when they apply for a loan.
 The loan estimate includes estimates of the interest rate, monthly payment and the total closing costs, and also taxes, insurance, prepayment penalties and other important information about the loan.
 The loan estimate is designed to make it easier for borrowers to compare terms when shopping for a mortgage — receiving one does not mean they’ve been approved or denied for the loan.